berkeleymt/berkeley.mt/content/events/bmt-2023-online.md

 Although we will provide an official ranking as well as certificates for top-scoring teams, there will not be physical awards for the online tournament.

-### I’m in a different timezone or non-local and can’t compete live.
-What are my options?

-There will be BMT Satellite competitions held through our partners across the globe for competitors wishing to compete in a different time zone.

-### Will lunch be provided?

-Lunch is **not provided** for BMT 2023.
-Students, coaches and parents are free to find food in Berkeley.
-Restaurants can be found on the south side of campus (~5 minute walk from homerooms) and downtown (~15 minute walk from home rooms)

-### Where can I find parking / How can I get around Berkeley?

-BMT will not be providing parking or travel arrangements for students — it is up to coaches and/or parents to handle travel logistics.
-There are a number of parking garages around the campus, including Underhill Structure, Lower Hearst Structure, and the RSF garage.
-In addition, UC Berkeley campus is very public transport friendly.
-If you are staying in Emeryville, Bus Line 36 will take you directly to campus, and the Downtown Berkeley BART station is next to campus

 [Team-Finder]:
   https://docs.google.com/spreadsheets/d/1VTS3qT-5ZGub5Q1FHm-Ruybz-i0EKDH_PmMxmPRS7fM/edit?usp=sharing